cesarspg3/tic-tac-toe/README.md

 Run tests `npm test`

-//I don't separate the api calls in other folder
+// TO DO I don't separate the api calls in other folder